Xuxu2233/AHC-model-v2.1R/Install software 06-29/README.md

-Please click the installation file AHC2.1R_Setup.msi or setup.exe to install the AHC model (version AHC v2.1R; released date: 2026.06.26).
+Please click the installation file AHC2.1R_Setup.msi or setup.exe to install the AHC model (AHC v2.1R).
 This is the GUI version of the AHC model.
+Updated time： 2026-June-26 12：05